-The American Royal World Series of Barbecue will be Thursday through Sunday of Labor Day Weekend in 2017 at Kansas Speedway in Kansas City, Kansas.
+The American Royal World Series of Barbecue will be Thursday through Sunday, September 13-16, 2018 at Kansas Speedway in Kansas City, Kansas.

 Historically, the American Royal World Series of Barbecue was held the first weekend of October, but it had recently moved to late October so it is the final contest of the elite competitive barbecue season.
 2017 is the first time it has been at the end of August and it is hoped that it will not hurt attendance.